storesafe/cordova-sqlite-storage/SQLitePlugin.coffee.md

         }
       txLocks[@dbname].queue.push t
       if @dbname of @openDBs && @openDBs[@dbname] isnt DB_STATE_INIT
+        # FUTURE TBD: rename startNextTransaction to something like
+        # triggerTransactionQueue
-        # XXX TODO: only when queue has length of 1 [and test it!!]
+        # ALT TBD: only when queue has length of 1 (and test)??
         @startNextTransaction()

       else
         if @dbname of @openDBs
           console.log 'new transaction is waiting for open operation' else
+          # XXX SHOULD NOT GET HERE.
-          # XXX TBD TODO: in this case (which should not happen), should abort and discard the transaction.
+          # FUTURE TBD TODO: in this exceptional case abort and discard the transaction.
           console.log 'database is closed, new transaction is [stuck] waiting until db is opened again!' return